slazav/device2/Readme.md

 ## Device server
 ---

-This is a server for accessing devices and programs in sophisticated experimental setups.
+This is a client-server pair for accessing devices and programs in experimental setups.
 Previous version was a tcl library ( https://github.com/slazav/tcl-device ), but that approach had a few limitations.